An experienced construction solicitor, who has developed a highly regarded mediation practice.

 Social Housing: David has considerable dispute resolution experience including, landlord and tenant disputes, contaminated land, acting for Housing Associations in actions against tenants, in trespass, negligence and nuisance claims.
 He has also advised Housing Associations in possession proceedings and the serving of notices on tenants.

-Mediation: David has established a substantial mediation practice in general commercial mediation with particular emphasis on construction and property disputes.
+Mediation: David established a substantial mediation practice in general commercial mediation with particular emphasis on construction and property disputes.
 He mediates, for example, in low value civil disputes and inheritance claims, to commercial breach of contract claims, landlord and tenant disputes, and high value commercial property and construction disputes involving substantial claims and several parties.

-Chairing a panel of three mediator / evaluators in a £10.5m dispute involving international ‘household name’ organisations and the acceptance by the parties of the panel’s non-binding decision.
+ENE highlights include chairing a panel of three mediator / evaluators in a £10.5m dispute involving international ‘household name’ organisations and the acceptance by the parties of the panel’s non-binding decision.

 - Construction & Development